DanielHu2018/PoolParty/README.md

 # PoolParty
-# PoolParty — Carpooling MVP for HackOHI/O 2025
+# Carpooling MVP for HackOHI/O 2025

 Visible at http://3.19.82.8/